tekknolagi/isdt/lecture-notes/3-bld.md

 constraint (e.g. re-build as little as possible).
 Have them write a shell script or Makefile.
 Repeat.

+Outline:

+* Intro to build systems
+  * What problems do build systems solve
+  * What does a build system provide
+    * Consistency
+    * Convenience
+    * Efficiency
+  * How do you use a build system
+  * What kinds of build systems exist
+  * Why not use shell scripts
+  * Make
+    * Pros and cons
+    * Why we will focus on Make
+    * Demo of Makefile
+  * My `gcc *.c` is not scaling
     * Split compilation (.o) and linking (separate from Make)
-  * My `gcc *.c` is not scaling

-Features:
+* Make
   * Run a shell command
     * My command is long and complex
   * Run multiple shell commands in a row
     *
   * Name your groups of shell commands
     * I don't want 500 small shell scripts in my source directory
   * Dependencies
     * When I run `make thing` it doesn't get rebuilt even though I changed the source files
   * Targets that are not real files (.PHONY)
     * When I touch the file `all`, `make all` no longer runs
   * Split compilation (.o) and linking (with Make)
     * I made changes in one .c file and everything got rebuilt
   * Compute things in parallel (-j)
     * I have 64 cores and I am doing all the work on one of them
+* Make
   * Variables
     * Normal user-defined
       * There is a common bit of text in my rules
     * Implicit variables
       * I want to use the system C compiler or something
     * Simple expansion
       *
     * Recursive expansion
       *
     * ?=
       * I want to give a default value
     * +=
       * I want to append to an existing value
     * Overrides
       * I don't care what the Makefile says because it's wrong
     * Environment-provided
       * I want to allow the user's environment to set some defaults
+* Make
   * Complex rules
     * Pattern rules
       * I want to build all my .o without repeating myself
     * Implicit rules
       * I want Make to build all my .o for me
     * Variables in implicit rules
       * I want to specify the linker flags in Make's implicit .o rule
+* Make
   * Functions
     * Built-in
       * `subst` or something
     * User-defined
       * I have rules that all vary by one small thing (e.g. combinations of tests)
   * Silencing commands (@)
     * I don't want to see `echo` in my output, just the thing being echoed
   * .DEFAULT_GOAL
     * I think `all` is a silly name or want to re-order the rules
+* The great wide world part 1
   * Recursive make
     * I have an enormous project with self-contained components
   * Include
     *
+* The great wide world part 2

 Outline as we have it now, directly ripped from the slides: